 This already has the following six lists included: “Resources”, “Ideas”, “To Do”, “Doing”, “Done”, and “Performance”, with instructions on how to use each one, but you can add as many lists as you want, depending on your social media project.
 One disadvantage with any Trello card is that you have to manually move each item between lists.
 For example, when one task is finished, it won’t automatically move from “Doing” to “Done”, even if its due date has expired.
 This makes some social media managers feel like Trello is too complicated to use and doesn’t offer the automation that they need.
 Other users have complained that everyone uses Trello in a different way, which makes team collaboration a little complicated at times.

 Pricing: You might find that Trello’s free plan is enough for your team, at least at the beginning, as it includes unlimited cards and up to 10 boards per workspace.
-However, if you’re a social media manager or a marketing agency handling multiple accounts, you might consider upgrading to the Standard plan with unlimited boards ($5/user/month when billed annually) or the Premium plan ($10/user/month when billed annually) and is best for teams up to 100 that need to track multiple projects and visualize work in a variety of ways (such as with Dashboard view, Timeline view, Calendar view, and Map view).
+However, suppose you’re a social media manager or a marketing agency handling multiple accounts.
+In that case, you might consider upgrading to the Standard plan with unlimited boards ($5/user/month when billed annually) or the Premium plan ($10/user/month when billed annually), which is best for teams up to 100 that need to track multiple projects and visualize work in a variety of ways (such as with Dashboard view, Timeline view, Calendar view, and Map view).
+You might also want to check out our list of social media management software for agencies for even more tools that might be more suitable for you.

 5. Wrike